mantoni/pingpong.js/README.md

 ## What it does

 Allows a client side function to invoke a server side function with some arguments and an optional callback.
-The server can err or answer on the callback.
+The server can use the callback to send a reply or an error to the client.

-That's it.

 ## Usage